NBISweden/SCoRe_user_doc/docs/courses_1.md

     This page is the only page that combines all the courses of all the different providers.

+    Additionally, it can be used to

+    - Detect broken links to courses, as indicated by the :warning: emoji
+    - Detect inconsistencies when the same course is advertised by multiple providers, as the same course will be displayed multiple times

 ???- question "How is this list generated and updated?"

     On a daily basis,